BinitaBharati/sample-graphql-server/README.md

 # Build and run
-Invoke `yarn start` to build and run the server.
+Invoke `yarn install;yarn start` to build and run the server.

 # Test
 [GraphiQL](https://github.com/graphql/graphiql) interface is enabled with this project.
 The GraphQL queries can be invoked at : [http://host:4000/graphql](http://host:4000/graphql)